Falko Bindrich: Chess career

-In late 2003, Bindrich came in fifth in the German Youth Championship U18 which got him elected to the German Under-18 team.
+In late 2003, Bindrich came in fifth in the German Youth Championship U18, which got him elected to the German Under-18 team.
 He gained his first International Master norm in 2004 for the B national team in the Mitropa Cup.
-After this he attended tournaments in several Eastern countries, such as Krakow, Budapest, Moscow and Riga.
+After this he attended tournaments in several Eastern countries, such as Kraków, Budapest, Moscow and Riga.
 Later that year Bindrich supported the German Cancer Society by holding a simultaneous exhibition.
 In 2005, he earned his second IM norm in a grandmaster tournament in Crimea.
 Bindrich settled first place in his first adult event in the early January 2006 Staufer Open and a few days later in Geneva, he earned his 3rd and final IM norm, and was awarded the International Master title.